y-luis-rojo/autocomplete-api/README.md

 The application exposes a REST api at `/` which allows a `GET` request with an optional query param `prefix` to search name starting with specified prefix.
 If query param is not present, it will response with all app names.
+Response will be in JSON format.

 Examples: